Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects

 On the CTP contour, the 1-loop DM self-energy can be written as

-where $ab$ are the CTP indices, $\ydm$ is the DM coupling, $k$ the loop momentum, and where the trace is performed over the Clifford algebra.
-Using \eqref{eq:Pi_s_KMS} together with Eq.~\eqref{eq:Pi_DM_ab}, one can write the spectral self-energy as
+where $ab$ are the CTP indices, $\ydm$ is the DM coupling, $p$ is the external DM momentum, $k$ is the loop momentum, and where the trace is performed over the Clifford algebra.
+Using \eqref{eq:Pi_DM_ab} together with Eqs.~\eqref{eq:Def_Wightman},\eqref{eq:PiAH},\eqref{eq:Pi_s_KMS}, one can write the spectral self-energy as

 Substituting the KMS relations for the fermionic propagators in Eq.~\eqref{eq:KMS_Delta_S} leads to

 which finally becomes

 where we used the following identities